 Cost factors we review before quoting

-- • Accessibility of the ductwork (attic vs. crawl space)
+- • Accessibility of ductwork (attics, crawl spaces, or wall cavities)

-- • Extent of the damage (minor leaks vs. disconnected runs)
+- • Extent of the damage (minor leaks vs. major disconnections)

-- • Type of duct material (sheet metal vs. flex duct)
+- • Type of duct material (flex duct, sheet metal, or duct board)

 Useful next steps